jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

    git config --global user.name "Your Name Here"
    ```

-2. The modern conventional branch name is "main", and this tutorial will assume that's
+2. The modern conventional branch name is `main`, and this tutorial will assume
-   your default branch.
+   you're working on the `main` branch.

    Ensure your default branch is set to `main`:

    ```bash